Skip to Main Content

 What to Expect:

-The beginning and end of today’s ride features gentle terrain along the car-free canal system in and out of Bath.
+The beginning of today’s ride follows the Two Tunnels cycle route out of Bath.
+A moderate climb leads to the Tucking Mill Viaduct before you return to the canal for gentle riding along the car-free trail system back into the city.
 Enjoy the tranquility of this scenic region on your final cycling day.
-Again, please follow local etiquette and walk your bike through Sydney Gardens to the museum on your return to Bath.
+Please remember to follow local etiquette by walking your bike through Sydney Gardens as you return to the museum in Bath.

 Included Meals: Breakfast